 Often referred to as the silent killer, high blood pressure affects nearly half the American population and does so without symptoms or warning signs.
 At Walker Family Care in Little River, South Carolina, Rogers Walker, MD, offers advanced diagnostics and treatment options for high blood pressure.
 He provides guidance and support to keep your blood pressure well regulated for the long term through important lifestyle changes and medications.
-If you’re in the Myrtle Beach area, call the office or use online booking to learn more about controlling your high blood pressure.
+If you’re in the Myrtle Beach area, call the office to learn more about controlling your high blood pressure.

 Your blood pressure is the measurement of force your blood produces as it flows through your blood vessels.
 When the force of blood is consistently higher than normal, you have a condition known as hypertension or high blood pressure.